Samsung/tizen-docs/docs/platform/release-notes/tizen-6-0-m1.md

   - perl-XML-SAX (1.02) has been added.
 - The capi-base-utils API set has been expanded.
   - Add
-    - unorm2 : Unicode normalization module.
+    - unorm2: Unicode normalization module.
   - New
-    - unumsys : Numbering systems module.
+    - unumsys: Numbering systems module.
-    - utext : Text abstraction module.
+    - utext: Text abstraction module.
-    - uscript : Unicode Script module.
+    - uscript: Unicode Script module.
-    - uidna : Internationalizing Domain Names in Applications (IDNA) module.
+    - uidna: Internationalizing Domain Names in Applications (IDNA) module.
-    - ucnv : Character conversion module.
+    - ucnv: Character conversion module.
-    - ucnvsel : Converter selector module.
+    - ucnvsel: Converter selector module.
-    - ucsdet : Detecting the charset or encoding of character data module.
+    - ucsdet: Detecting the charset or encoding of character data module.
 - The capi-system-settings API has been improved in terms of performance and stability.

 ### Fixes